Skip to content

 that by over-structuring the current intent,

-are actually narrowed.
+is actually narrowed.

 In other words, the LLM creates abstractions.

-which boundary will collide with transaction semantics,
+which boundary will clash with transaction semantics,

-which interface will become a bottleneck in a distributed environment,
+which interface will become a bottleneck in a distributed environment:

-But from personal experience, a good structure
+But from my personal experience, a good architecture

-even when a different, future intent arrives.
+even when a different future intent arrives.

-And it is precisely this difference
+And this very difference is,

-between a human developer's design experience and an LLM's generative capability.
+a human developer's design experience and an LLM's generative capability.

 Interfaces are cleanly separated,

-layers are clear,
+layers are clearly defined,

-names sound right,
+names sound convincing,

 and the patterns are familiar.

-What humans learn through failure is not syntax but friction.
+What humans learn through failure is not syntax but friction:

-(Refactoring To Patterns)
+(Refactoring to Patterns)

 The true joy of patterns comes from using them wisely.
 Refactoring helps us do that by focusing our attention on removing duplication, simplifying code, and making code communicate its intention.
 When patterns evolve into a system by means of refactoring, there is less chance of over-engineering with patterns.
 The better you get at refactoring, the more chance you'll have to find the joy of patterns.

-Ultimately, Intent is not a single concept.
+In the end, Intent is not a single concept.

-Multiple intents coexist at the user level, domain level, system level, and implementation level, each with different constraints and optimization criteria, and they conflict with one another.
+Multiple intents coexist at the user level, domain level, system level, and implementation level, each with different constraints and different optimization criteria, and they conflict with one another.

-It is about delaying when the conflict surfaces, or building a structure that can absorb the friction cost when it does surface.
+Good design is not about eliminating these conflicts.
+It is about either delaying the moment when a conflict surfaces, or creating separation criteria that can absorb the friction cost when a conflict does surface.

 Talking about intent is easy.
 Knowing what is lost each time intent passes through a layer is hard.